Gastric Bypass Surgery Cost and Procedure Information

 There are two methods of performing a gastric bypass procedure.
 Some surgeons prefer to operate in the traditional way using large incisions.
 However, most are performed using 'keyhole' incisions which involves inserting instruments through 1-5 small incisions in the abdomen.
 These incisions will be small, minimally invasive and should therefore leave small scars that heal quickly.
 Your surgeon will be able to tell you more about the incisions specific to your surgery when you attend your initial consultation.
 This is because they may be in slightly different positions based on the size and shape of your body.

 4. Performing the gastric bypass

 The next step involves the surgeon making an incision into the small intestine.
 This allows it to be attached directly to the newly formed pouch.
-Therefore, food will then travel into this small pouch of stomach and directly into the small intestine when you start to eat again after the surgery.
+Therefore, food will then travel into this small pouch of the stomach and directly into the small intestine when you start to eat again after the surgery.
 This results in the food bypassing most of your stomach and the beginning of the small intestine, giving the procedure its name.
-The food then enters directly into the middle part of your small intestine where it can be processed and absorbed by the body.
+The food then enters directly into the middle part of your small intestine, where it can be processed and absorbed by the body.

 5. Closing of incisions

 Your surgeon will use sutures (stitches) to close your incisions when the surgery is over and will cover the incisions with a dressing.
 They may insert drains into your tummy to reduce any swelling.
 You will have to return to the hospital within 10 to 14 days of your surgery so that your surgeon can remove your stitches and drains (if applicable).
 The staff at the hospital will give you an appointment for this before you are sent home.